Create once-in-a-lifetime vacations in Amsterdam and beyond

 For travel to Amsterdam and Europe in general, passengers need to know:

-- Passenger continuing from Amsterdam and beyond Europe should research what restrictions may be in place in their final destination.
-Information is available from the International Air Transport Association.
+- Passengers flying to Amsterdam and beyond should research what restrictions may be in place in their final destination.
+Testing and documentation are also required.
+Information is available from KLM.

 - Passengers travelling on board KLM are required to wear a mask for the duration of the flight.
 Detailed information about travelling from Canada on KLM is available online.